akserg/restful/README.md

 </pre>

 ### PathSegment annotations
-The [PathSegment] is set of matrix parameters described as an arbitrary set of name-value pairs embedded in a uri path segment.
+The [PathSegment] is annotation of set of matrix parameters described as an arbitrary set of name-value pairs embedded in a uri path segment.
 Not implemented yet.

 ### QueryParam annotation
-The [QueryParam] annotation allows map a URI query string parameter or url form encoded parameter to method invocation.
+The [QueryParam] is annotation allows map a URI query string parameter or url form encoded parameter to method invocation.

 <pre class="syntax brush-javascript">
 GET /books?num=5